Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference: Abstract

 \section{Abstract}

 Resource leaks, caused by resources not being released after acquisition, often lead to performance issues and system crashes.
-Existing static detection techniques rely on mechanical matching of predefined resource acquisition/release APIs, posing challenges to their effectiveness, including completeness of predefined APIs, identification of reachability validation, and analysis complexity.
-To overcome these challenges, we propose \app, a novel approach that leverages large language models (LLMs) to directly infer resource-oriented intentions (acquisition, release, and reachability validation) in code, based on resource management knowledge and code context understanding, rather than mechanical API matching. \app uses a prompt to instruct the LLM in inferring involved intentions from a given code snippet, which are then translated into formal expressions.
-By aggregating these inferred intentions, \app utilizes a lightweight static-analysis based algorithm to analyze control-flow paths extracted from the code, thereby detecting resource leaks.
+Existing static detection techniques rely on mechanical matching of predefined resource acquisition/release APIs and null-checking conditions to find unreleased resources, suffering from both (1) false negatives caused by the incompleteness of predefined resource acquisition/release APIs and (2) false positives caused by the incompleteness of resource reachability validation identification.
+To overcome these challenges, we propose \app, a novel approach that leverages the exceptional code comprehension capability of large language models (LLMs) to directly infer resource-oriented intentions (acquisition, release, and reachability validation) in code. \app first prompts the LLM to infer involved intentions for a given code snippet, and then incorporates a two-stage static analysis approach to check control-flow paths for resource leak detection based on the inferred intentions.

-We evaluate \app on Java program and investigate its effectiveness in both resource-oriented intention inference and resource leak detection.
-Experimental results demonstrate that \app achieves a precision of 74.6\% and a recall of 81.8\% in intention inference on 172 code snippets from the DroidLeaks dataset.
-Additionally, \app covers a significant portion of concerned Android resources listed in the dataset.
-When applied to 86 bugs from the DroidLeaks dataset, \app exhibits a high bug detection rate (53.5\%) and a low false alarm rate (8.1\%) compared to eight baseline detectors.
-Moreover, we apply \app to resource leak detection in 100 methods from real-world open-source projects, where it identifies {12} unknown resource leak bugs, with 7 of them being confirmed by developers.
+We evaluate the effectiveness of \app in both resource-oriented intention inference and resource leak detection.
+Experimental results on the DroidLeaks and JLeaks datasets demonstrate \app achieves promising bug detection rate (59.3\% and 62.5\%) and false alarm rate (18.6\% and 19.5\%).
+Compared to three industrial static detectors, \app detects 14\textasciitilde 45 and 149\textasciitilde 485 more bugs in DroidLeaks and JLeaks, respectively.
+When applied to real-world open-source projects, \app identifies 29 unknown resource leak bugs (verified by authors), with 7 of them being confirmed by developers.
+In addition, the results of an ablation study underscores the importance of combining LLM-based inference with static analysis.
+Finally, manual annotation indicated that \app achieved a precision of 74.6\% and a recall of 81.8\% in intention inference, covering more than 60\% resource types involved in the datasets.